-Regardless, it is impossible to draw a line between time spent contesting UAIC's intervention in this 2007 action and the time spent contesting UAIC's intervention in the 2018 action because the petition never distinguished the two: After electing in the petition to challenge only the timeliness of UAIC's intervention (Ex.
-G, Petition for Writ of Mandamus), in reply for the first time Nalder and Lewis asked the Supreme Court to consider UAIC's intervention "substantively improper."
+And it's easy to see why: Nalder and Lewis never separated the propriety of intervention in this 2007 action from the propriety of intervention in the 2018 action.
+After electing in the petition to challenge only the timeliness of UAIC's intervention (Ex.
+H, Petition for Writ of Mandamus), in reply for the first time Nalder and Lewis asked the Supreme Court to consider UAIC's intervention "substantively improper."
 (Ex.
-H, Reply (Dkt.
+I, Reply (Dkt.
 85085), at 14-15.)
 But even then, Nalder and Lewis did not distinguish between the 2007 and 2018 actions, stating only that "[b]oth actions were ended and settled to the satisfaction of the parties litigant."
 (Id. at 15.)